specmesh/site/content/blog/SpecMeshEnterpriseEvents-p1.md

 Modelling domain entities in an event-driven architecture (EDA) requires a slightly different approach compared to traditional service-oriented or monolithic architectures.
 In an EDA, the focus is more on the changes in the state of the entities (or the events) rather than the entities themselves.
 Domain entities might be generated from an event-storming/DDD workshop that extracts Bounded Contexts, and models the interaction between them and within them.
 I will cover this in more detail in part 2.

-First, here is a sneak peak of an enterprise system for a fictitious company called ‘acme’.
+First, here is a sneak peak of an enterprise system for a fictitious company called ‘ACME’.
 There are four Bounded Contexts (BC).
 The red BC contains cross cutting/shared entities.
 Each BC is defined using an AsyncAPI spec.

 <img src="/images/blog/enterprise-acme-org-contexts.png" alt="drawing" width="800"/>
 <p style="text-align: center;">The ACME company 'Bounded Contexts'</p>